Sabrinas Organizing

 After completing the sorting process, measure the area of each category.

-This step will give you a good indication of how big and how many bins you will need.
+This step will give you a good indication of how many and how big the bins you will need are.
 For several smaller items, consider storing them in a tiny container with dividers.
 Be sure to decide on a place to store the bin or drawer.
-Make a list of categories you used, where they will be stored, and what size bin is needed for that space.
-Mark the depth, height, and width of the area as well.
+Create a list of categories, specifying where they will be stored and the size of the bin required for each space.
+Also, note the depth, height, and width of the area.
 Take this list with you to the store to purchase the needed bins.

 There are many places to purchase affordable containers.

-I like places like discount stores like T.J.
+I enjoy places like discount stores like T.J.
 Maxx and Marshalls, Dollar stores, online discount stores like Overstock and Wayfair, and even yard sales and flea markets.
 Be creative in finding these bins.
-You may also have them in your home already.
-Check-in those storage areas.
+You may already have them in your home.
+Check those storage areas.
 We tend to have them holding items that have not been used for years.

 Place the items in the new or repurposed container and store them in the assigned place.

 This process may take some time.
 Work through one room at a time and get it the way you want.
-If you have smaller items to organize, try sorting them while watching TV or listening to music to help make the time go faster.
+If you have smaller items to organize, try sorting them while watching TV or listening to music to help make the time pass more quickly.

 Label each bin.

-To help you maintain the space, you can use a labeler or just handwritten stickers for your labels (Affiliate Link).
+To help you maintain the space, you can use a labeler or just handwritten stickers for your labels (affiliate).
 It will help you and everyone using the area to know where everything goes.
-I like using pictures and putting words under the images for children who do not read yet.
-Full sheet labels (Affiliate Link) for your printer (Affiliate Link) work nicely.
+I like using pictures and adding words underneath the images for children who are not yet reading.
+Full sheet labels (affiliate) for your printer (affiliate) work nicely.
 After they are printed out, cut them into squares and affix them to the front of the box.
 Here are examples:

 labels for kids spaces